Sitefinity/Sitefinity-CLI/README.md

 The action to execute at the end of the migration.
 Allowed values are:
   - `draft` - Save the migrated resource as Draft.
   - `publish` - Publish the migrated resource.
-* `--siteid`<br>
+* `--site`<br>
 The site id.
-You use the --siteid parameter to specify the site id when you work with a non-default site.
+You use the --site parameter to specify the site id when you work with a non-default site.

 **NOTE**: All parameters can be manually specified in the appsettings.json file. **You need to manually create this file next to the sf.exe binary.**